Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville Performance Insights

-- The Cardinals average 72.8 points per game (49th in college basketball) while giving up 63.2 per contest (148th in college basketball).
-They have a +324 scoring differential overall and outscore opponents by 9.6 points per game.
+- The Cardinals are outscoring opponents by 9.6 points per game with a +324 scoring differential overall.
+They put up 72.8 points per game (50th in college basketball) and allow 63.2 per contest (148th in college basketball).

-- Louisville's offense has been worse in ACC action this season, putting up 69.9 points per contest, compared to its overall average of 72.8 PPG.
+- Louisville is scoring 69.9 points per game this year in conference contests, which is 2.9 fewer points per game than its season average (72.8).

-- The Cardinals are scoring 77.2 points per game this season when playing at home, which is 6.1 more points than they're averaging when playing on the road (71.1).
+- The Cardinals are averaging 77.2 points per game this season in home games, which is 6.1 more points than they're averaging away from home (71.1).

-- Defensively, Louisville has played better in home games this season, giving up 62.4 points per game, compared to 64.9 in road games.
+- The Cardinals' offense has been less effective over their last 10 games, putting up 68.5 points a contest compared to the 72.8 they've averaged this season.

-- On the offensive side of the ball, the Cardinals have had a tough time putting the ball in the basket over their last 10 games, scoring 68.5 points per contest over that span compared to the 72.8 they've put up over the course of this season.
+- The Bulldogs are outscoring opponents by 13.6 points per game, with a +422 scoring differential overall.
+They put up 79.1 points per game (12th in college basketball) and give up 65.5 per contest (208th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.